 Bronzer vs. Contour: What Is The Difference?

-The key difference between bronzer and contour makeup is when you would use each of them based on your desired effect.
-If you want to boost the warmth and radiance of your skin, you’ll opt for a bronzer.
+The key difference between bronzer and contour makeup is that they deliver different effects.
+If you want to boost the warmth and radiance of your skin, you should opt for a bronzer.
 Contouring is for when you want to sculpt and define your facial features.

 What Is Bronzer?

 If the word “bronzer” immediately triggers early-aughts flashbacks to cakey, way-too-orange face makeup, we totally feel you.
 But in moderation and with the right products, bronzer is a great option for creating the illusion of that sought-after sun-kissed glow year round — without having to expose your skin to dangerous UV rays.

 “Bronzer is a makeup product that can be applied to warm or contour the complexion,” says Aharon.
 “It comes in powder or cream form and can come in a matte, cream or shimmery finish.”